 Why You Should Eat With the Seasons

-Because of modern-day agriculture and technology, food is easily transported all over the world.
-Because of this, most metropolitan grocery stores carry the same produce, year-round (i.e. apples).
+Thanks to modern-day agriculture and technology, food is easily transported all over the world.
+Because of this, most metropolitan grocery stores carry the same produce, year-round (i.e., apples in spring and humungous strawberries… always).
 While this aids in access, it makes it harder to distinguish between what is grown in season, versus not.
 You can use this Seasonal Food Guide to learn more about what fruits and veggies are grown across the United States, by month.

 At any rate, there are so many benefits to eating with the seasons.

-- From a health perspective, foods consumed during their appropriate seasons are more nutritionally dense.
+- Foods consume during their appropriate seasons are more nutritionally dense.
 In a study evaluating vitamins in broccoli, it was found broccoli that’s grown in the fall (its peak season) had more vitamin C than broccoli grown during the spring.
 Beyond nutrition, fruits and veggies cultivated during their natural growing season have much more flavor and ripeness.

-- From a social perspective, eating seasonally is a way to support and connect with your local community—mainly, farmers.
+- Eating seasonally helps you support and connect with your local community.
 Across the United States, there are many CSAs (community-supported agriculture), in which you can purchase a box of fruits, veggies, and proteins that are grown in season.
 That said, “locally grown” signs or stickers at the grocery store will indicate what’s in season.

-- From a financial perspective, eating seasonally is more economical.
+- Eating seasonally is more economical.
 When a fruit or veggie is in season, there is an abundance.
 In turn, it’s available at a lower price.
-Also, produce grown close to home costs less money to transport it culminating in a lower overall cost at purchase (this is also a win for the environment).
+Also, produce grown close to home costs less money to transport it, culminating in a lower overall cost at purchase (also a win for the environment).
 Lastly, when you support local farmers and growers, that money stays in the community and subsequently helps stimulate local economies.